indrimuska/angular-moment-picker/README.md

-inline | `false` | Views the picker inline. validate | `true` | Forces picker value between the range `minDate` and `maxDate`. autoclose | `true` | Closes the picker after selecting a date. today | `false` | Highlights the current day. keyboard | `false` | Allows using the keyboard to navigate the picker. show-header | `true` | Shows the header in the view.
+inline | `false` | Views the picker inline. validate | `true` | Forces picker value between the range `minDate` and `maxDate`. autoclose | `true` | Closes the picker after selecting a date. set-on-select | `false` | Updates picker model after selecting a date in each view. today | `false` | Highlights the current day. keyboard | `false` | Allows using the keyboard to navigate the picker. show-header | `true` | Shows the header in the view.